Easter Mini Bundt Cakes

 These easy Easter Mini Bundt Cakes only need a handful of simple pantry ingredients.
 Decorated for Easter and made with a box of store-bought yellow cake mix, vanilla pudding, and a touch of lemon, you will love these little cakes.

-Use an easy doctored cake mix recipe to make make soft and moist mini cakes that are full of subtle tangy lemon flavor, not to mention ridiculously adorable and addicting.
+Use an easy doctored cake mix recipe to make make soft and moist mini cakes that are full of subtle tangy lemon flavor, not to mention ridiculously adorable and delicious.

 This festive Easter dessert will quickly become a springtime favorite!